Albert Fish: 8 Disturbing Letters That Reveal the Mind of the Gray Man

 6) Letter describing childhood abuse and torture

 Albert Fish wrote a letter detailing his own experiences of childhood abuse and torture.
-In it, he described being sent to an orphanage at age 5 where he was subjected to severe beatings and other forms of physical abuse.
+In it, he described being sent to St. John’s Orphanage at age 5 after the death of his father, where he was subjected to severe beatings and other forms of physical abuse.
+Fish recounted the experiences of a man named 'John staid' who developed a taste for human flesh during a period of famine.

 Fish recounted being forced to watch other children being whipped, which he claimed aroused him sexually from a young age.
 He also wrote about engaging in self-harm and developing a fascination with pain.

-The letter provided insight into the traumatic origins of Fish's disturbed psyche and paraphilias.
-It revealed how early experiences of violence and sexual abuse likely contributed to shaping his later criminal behaviors.
+The letter provided insight into the traumatic origins of Fish’s disturbed psyche and paraphilias.
+It revealed how early experiences of violence, deprivation, and the desperate search for food likely contributed to shaping his later criminal behaviors.

 Fish’s graphic descriptions of the abuse he endured as a child were consistent with accounts from other residents of 19th century orphanages.
 His letter highlighted the lasting psychological damage that can result from childhood trauma and institutional mistreatment.